Day 3

 Day 4

 After breakfast in our hotel, our tour takes you to the main town of Arezzo for a guided walk around this city that boasts a kaleidoscope of architectural styles.
 The cathedral is home to some of the world’s most detailed and best-preserved tapestries.
 The main square is a masterpiece, one of Europe’s most stunning.
-This afternoon we visit a local winery to enjoy a wine tasting.
-Located in the undulating countryside just outside Arezzo, the winery is surrounded by olive groves and vineyards (2023 only).
+This afternoon there is plenty of time to explore everything this town has to offer.

 Day 5

-Today we leave Tuscany after breakfast driving firstly to Assisi.
+Today we leave Tuscany after breakfast driving firstly to Assisi, where we enjoy a guided tour.
 This delightful medieval town, with its flower-hung streets, lovely views over the Umbrian countryside and fountain-splashed piazzas is famous for a single event – the birth of Francis, the most revered saint in Italy.
 The man himself was one of the most extraordinary figures the Italian church has ever produced.
 He had a privileged upbringing, leading a very un-Christian lifestyle, but whilst imprisoned, God appeared to him.
 After release, he renounced his inheritance, living the life of a beggar, and mixed with lepers, but ultimately found his vocation founding the order of monks which bears his name, the Franciscans.
 Two years after his death, the basilica was built, financed by donations from all over Europe creating one of the most beautiful shrines in the Christian world adorned by arguably its greatest art collection outside an actual gallery.
 The building today is actually two churches, one on top of the other with St Francis himself lying under the floor in the crypt.
 The mood inside is most respectful, being in tune with Franciscan principles – silence being the rule, quite plain around the tomb itself and accompanied by brown-robed monks.
-If you book a tour in 2024, we will include a guided tour of Assisi.

 Day 6